vitosoliveira/wupeaor/README.md

 * unfinished
   * Upload images for company
-  * Upload to heroku application
+  * Upload to heroku application(I tried but, i got some problems with the configuration)

-In the end we generate the rate based report informing the consumer